yhu9/FaceCalibration/README.md

 # FaceCalibration

-Camera Self-Calibration Using Human Faces
+This github holds the codebase for the paper "Camera Self-Calibration Using Human Faces".